drew-benson-stash/euchre/README.md

 - Score cards displayed in the traditional format, with 4s and 6s overlapping so the number of pips showing indicates the team's score.
 - Flashy post-game card waterfall with pseudo-3D rotation effect accomplished entirely through CSS.
 - Fast-forward button (lower right corner) to automatically make next play to simplify demonstration.

+# Euchre

+Euchre is a trick-taking card game with two teams of two players each.
+Each player is dealt a "hand" of 5 cards and given the chance to declare which suit will be "trump" and beat all other suits.
+Players then each play a card and the highest-ranking card played wins that "trick".
+The team with the most tricks earns a point, and the first team to 10 points wins!
+But there's a catch: if your team chose the trump suit and didn't win the most tricks, then you've been "euchred" and your opponents get two points!

+Euchre is around 200 years old and popular in the American midwest and around the world.